-Vomiting Sensitivity to light Sadness Imbalance Sensitivity to noise Fatigue fications through recovery.
-An individualized plan will be documented that may include remaining at home until light cognitive activity can be tolerated, along with gradual return to the classroom.
+Most student-athletes have a full return-to-learn with no additional academic support by approximately 10 days post-injury, but the academic schedule of a concussed Student-Athlete may need some modification in the first one to two weeks following a concussion.
+In such cases, the athletic trainer and academic counselor will work together following the direction of the head sports medicine physician to handle academic modifications through recovery.
+An individualized plan may be documented to include remaining at home until light cognitive activity can be tolerated, along with gradual return to the classroom.
 More complex cases of prolonged return-to-learn will be managed by a multi-disciplinary concussion management team.
 If cases are prolonged, campus resources will be identified by the learning specialist and accommodations will be made in compliance with ADAAA through the Office of Disabilities Services as needed.